-In order to change the way your agent handles the uncertainty, you can override the estimateUtilitySpace() function.
+In order to change the way your agent handles preference uncertainty, you can override the estimateUtilitySpace() function.
 This function in AbstractNegotiationParty returns an AbstractUtilitySpace object.
 In the AbstractNegotiationParty class, this code looks as follows:

-As can be seen from the function, a custom Abstract Utility Space is created using the domain and the bid ranking.
-This function tries to approximate the utility function using a simple counting heuristic.
+As can be seen from the function, a custom AbstractUtilitySpace is created using the domain and the bid ranking.
+This function approximates the utility function using a simple counting heuristic.
 This heuristic does not perform very well, so there is need to implement your own function.
-An example is included in the Uncertainty Agent Example.
-In this example, the Abstract Negotiation Party class is extended and the estimate Utility Space () function is overridden.
+An example is included in the UncertaintyAgentExample.
+In this example, the AbstractNegotiationParty class is extended and the estimateUtilitySpace() function is overridden.
 Overriding this function can be done as follows: